HachemOuafa04/Predicting-the-Bay-Area-s-Home-Prices/README.md

 #### Regression Analysis

-Regression Analysis is a type of supervised learning algorithms models, used for predicting continous response variables.
+Regression Analysis is a type of supervised learning algorithms, used for predicting continous response variables.
 The goal of regression analysis is to capture the real relationship between predictor variables and response variables.